ProunceDev/MultiTest/README.md

         - Move the final executable (`MultiTest.exe`) back to the main **MultiTest** folder.
     - After compilation, the `MultiTest.exe` will be ready for use in the main folder.

+3. **Compile Using `build.sh` Ubuntu/Debian**:
+    - In the **MultiTest** folder, double-click or run the `build.sh` script in the terminal.
+    - The script will:
+        - Create a `build` folder to store temporary files.
+        - Compile the `main.py` file into an executable using `PyInstaller`.
+        - Move the final executable (`MultiTest`) back to the main **MultiTest** folder.
+    - After compilation, the `MultiTest` will be ready for use in the main folder.

 3. **Run the Compiled Executable**:
-    - Once the compilation is complete, you can simply run `MultiTest.exe` without needing to install Python or any dependencies.
+    - Once the compilation is complete, you can simply run `MultiTest.exe` ( 'MultiTest' on Ubuntu/Debian ) without needing to install Python or any dependencies.

 ## **TODO:**

 - Refactor `settings.py` to use the `configparser` library for configuration management.
 - Split `instance_manager.py` into multiple smaller files, with each file handling a specific class.
 - Add ContentDB support to allow adding mods directly from the mod configuration menu.
-- Find someone on Linux willing to help out with adding support for basic Ubuntu and maybe a couple other OSes.